Marnardal Municipality: Geography

-Marnardal was an inland municipality which follows the Mandalselva river through the Mandalen valley.
-The municipality bordered Evje og Hornnes municipality to the north in Aust-Agder county; Audnedal municipality to the west; Lindesnes, Mandal, and Søgne municipalities to the south; and Songdalen and Vennesla municipalities in the east.
+Marnardal was an inland municipality which followed the Mandalselva river through the Mandalen valley.
+The municipality bordered Evje og Hornnes Municipality to the north in Aust-Agder county; Audnedal Municipality to the west; Lindesnes Municipality, Mandal Municipality, and Søgne Municipality to the south; and Songdalen Municipality and Vennesla Municipality in the east.
+The highest point in the municipality was the 511.7 m tall mountain Ørteknappknuten in the northern part of the municipality.